alichherawalla/conversational-video-ai/replit.md

   - Image posts with quotes, statistics, and personal insights
   - Text posts with story threads, contrarian takes, and behind-the-scenes content

-### January 30, 2025 - Contextual AI Follow-ups and Audio Transcription
+### January 30, 2025 - Contextual AI Follow-ups and Enhanced Question Display
 - **Smart Follow-up Questions**: AI now generates contextual follow-up questions based on base questions and user responses
 - **Enhanced AI Conversation**: Follow-ups are personalized using Claude to dig deeper into specific user answers
-- **OpenAI Audio Transcription**: Integrated Whisper API for accurate voice-to-text conversion
+- **Prominent Question Display**: Current question is prominently displayed above the conversation for user context
-- **Voice Input Support**: Users can now provide responses via voice recording with automatic transcription
+- **Visual Question Reference**: Users can easily reference the question they're responding to throughout the conversation
 - **Contextual Understanding**: AI analyzes both the original question and user response to create relevant follow-ups

 ### January 30, 2025 - Database Integration